ActiveState/blog-posts/upgrading-to-5.24.md

 major release.
 Perl keeps new releases in sync with the Unicode specification, meaning that if you want to be able to use the full spectrum of Unicode characters in your code, you need to upgrade.
 Perl 5.10.1 used version 5.1.0 of the Unicode character database.
-Perl 5.24 uses verson 8.0 of that database.
+Perl 5.24 uses version 8.0 of that database.

 ### And So Much More